pdtxie/mlab-nmep-hw2/worksheet.md

 **REQUIREMENT**: Everyone in your group must be able to explain what you did!
 Even if one person carries (I know, it happens) everyone must still be able to explain what's going on!

 Now go play with the models and have some competitive fun! 🎉

+Trained on 75 epochs with 10 warmup.
+Training time took so long so i only trained once.